causerp/cangjie_stdx/doc/libs_stdx_en/crypto/keys/keys_package_api/keys_package_classes.md

 Parameters:

-- blob: [DerBlob](../../x509/x509_package_api/x509_package_structs.md#struct-derblob) - The binary-format private key object.
+- blob: [DerBlob](../../common/crypto_common_package_api/crypto_common_package_structs.md#struct-derblob) - The private key object in binary format.
 - password!: ?String - The password required to decrypt the private key.
-If the password is None, decryption is not performed.
+If None, no decryption is performed.

 Return Value: